bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 [^fn50]: \<sidenote\> See [The decline of science in corporate R&D ](https://onlinelibrary.wiley.com/doi/abs/10.1002/smj.2693)for a more in-depth look.

-[^fn51]: At this point OpenAI resembles the Bell Labs equivalent for Microsoft
+[^fn51]: At this point OpenAI vaguely resembles the Bell Labs equivalent for Microsoft.

 [^fn52]: Yes, Google and Facebook are not technically monopolies in the full AT&T or Standard Oil sense, but the flavor of their profit margin and size is similar.